 Why alienate 50% of your potential audience?

-What’s worse than the unsolicited religious or political rant?
+While we’re on the subject, want to know what’s worse than the unsolicited religious or political rant?

 You’re always posting something negative.